kenzoputraku/cse15l-lab-reports/lab-report-3-week-6.md

  ![ssh command](trySSHieng6.png)

- to log in into my ssn I run the command
+ To log in into my ssn I run the command
  ```
  ssh ieng6
  ```